eXtreme Hotel is not a typical hotel, we are an eco hotel that works to support our environment – and as such we have a few quirks in how we operate.

 Living off the grid does not mean sacrificing comfort.
 We have consistent wifi, electricity, and hot-water.
 We harvest the sun via our solar panels and the rain using our rainwater collection system.

-Our two onsite restaurants are farm-to-table and specialize in fresh and organic ingredients.
+Our onsite meals are farm-to-table and full of fresh and organic ingredients.

 We are constantly looking to build with recycled materials, reduce energy consumption, and decrease our environmental impact.